wgeorgecook/hugo-website/content/posts/python_none.md

 ```

 ## Lesson Learned
 We switched to Go for the concurrency benefits but also the type system and compiler helps save us from these runtime errors.
-The same function in Go in would result in a compile time error:
+The same function in Go would result in a compile time error:
 ```code=
 func changeString(doIt bool) string {
         if doIt {